 FAQs

-Exposure to light and warm temperatures are the main culprits.
+Exposure to light and warm temperatures is the main culprit.
 Potatoes kept in dark, cool conditions will stay dormant longer.
-Any green portions should be removed before eating as they can be slightly toxic.
+Any green portions should be removed before eating, as they can be slightly toxic.

 Yes, as long as the sprouts are relatively short (under 1 inch), you can just remove them with a vegetable peeler or knife.
 Longer sprouts and any green areas should be cut away before eating.